Gwayaboy/DatabaseTesting/README.md

                 END;
             ```

-        - You will in  either case have procedure squeletton as above
+        - You will in  either case have a procedure squeletton as above
         - _Please note our test name include the name of database object under test._

         - _Each test name starts with test as a tSQLt naming convention for discovering new tests_

-        b) Let's alter our test and add our assertion to check  RptContactTypes objects exists with
+        b) Let's alter our test and add our assertion to check the RptContactTypes view exists with

         ```TSQL
             ALTER PROCEDURE  [RptContactTypes].[test to check RptContactTypes exists]